avanikanungo/Resume-Projects/README.md

 # Resume-Projects

-Contains projects linked on my resume.
+Contains projects linked on my resume that are not under copyright.